Best Carpet Underlay in 2023

 Should I consider the tog rating of carpet underlay?

-The carpet underlay tog rating is determined by the composition, density and thickness of carpet underlay.
-The tog rating is a measure of heat insulation and the higher the tog rating, the better an insulator the underlay should be.
-Carpet underlay tends vary from 1.0 to 4.0 tog rating.
+Carpet underlay tog rating is determined by the composition, density and thickness of the product.
+Carpet underlay tends to vary from 1.0 to 4.0 tog rating.

-You should choose a tog of 2.5 or over if you don't have underfloor heating.
+You should choose a tog of 2.5 or over if you don't have underfloor heating as it will help the room heat up quicker and retain heat better, potentially leading to lower energy bills.

 So what is the best type of carpet underlay?

-There is a variety of underlay to choose from, with the most popular being polyurethane (PU) foam, rubber and felt.
+There is a wide variety of carpet underlay to choose from, with the most popular types being polyurethane (PU) foam, rubber and felt.

 1. PU Foam

-PU foam is very popular choice as it gives a lovely soft feeling underfoot.
-PU foam is made from recycled furniture foam, so it's an environmentally friendly choice which can be recycled again after use.
+PU foam remains a popular choice as it gives a lovely soft feeling underfoot.
+PU foam is made from recycled furniture foam and offcuts, so it's an environmentally friendly option that can be recycled again after use.

-PU foam is available in various thickness depending on budget.
+PU foam is available in various thicknesses depending on budget.
 The thicker the underlay, the better the insulation, luxurious feel and noise reduction.

 - Soft underfoot